-- 1. McDowell Dam (Burleigh County), Lightning Lake (McLean County) and State Fair Pond (Pathway Pond) (Ward County) are open to open water fishing but closed to ice fishing. - 2.
+- 1. McDowell Dam (Burleigh County) and Lightning Lake (McLean County) are open to open water fishing but closed to ice fishing. - 2.
+State Fair Pond (Ward County) is open year round except for July 4 July 16, 2020 and July 4 July 22, 2021. - 3.
 Areas designated by the Refuge manager of J. Clark Salyer, Arrowwood, Tewaukon, Lake Ilo, Long Lake, and the Upper Souris National Wildlife Refuge (Lake Darling) are open to shore and/or ice fishing from April 1 through March 31 of each fishing year.
-Designated areas are open to boat fishing from May 1 through September 30 but closed all other times. - 3.
-Audubon National Wildlife Refuge is open to ice fishing but closed to all open water fishing. - 4.
-With the exception of the lakes, dates and limitations listed below, U. S. Fish and Wildlife Easement Refuge lakes are closed to fishing; - a.
+Designated areas are open to boat fishing from May 1 through September 30 but closed all other times. - 4.
+Audubon and Lake Alice National Wildlife Refuges are open to ice fishing but closed to all open water fishing and boating. - 5.
+Except for the lakes, dates and limitations listed below, U.S. Fish and Wildlife Easement Refuge lakes are closed to fishing; - a.
 Dakota Lake, Hobart Lake, and Sibley Lake (Griggs Co) are open to all fishing from April 1 through September 30 and December 1 through March 31 of each fishing year.
 These lakes are closed to all fishing and boating from October 1 through November 30. - b.
-Lake Ardoch, Rose Lake and Silver Lake (Benson Co) are open to shore and/or ice fishing from April 1 through March 31 of each fishing year.
-These lakes are closed to boat fishing and boating year round. - 5.
-The state waterfowl rest areas as provided in the waterfowl rest area proclamation. - 6.
-The Baldhill Creek from the Wesley Acres Bridge to one half mile downstream is closed to boat fishing from April 1 through May 24 of each fishing year.
-This area shall then be open to all fishing from May 25 through March 31 of each fishing year. - 7.
+Lake Ardoch, Rose Lake and Silver Lake (Benson Co) are open to shore and/or ice fishing from April 1 through March 31 of each fishing year. - c.
+Lake Ardoch is closed to boat fishing and boating year round. - d.
+Rose Lake north of Nelson Co.
+Road 23 is closed to boat fishing and boating year round. - e.
+Silver Lake north of the confluence of the Mauvais Coulee and Little Coulee are closed to boat fishing and boating year round.
+Areas south of the confluence of the Mauvais Coulee and Little Coulee are open to boat fishing and boating from May 1 through September 30 of each year. - 6.
+The state waterfowl rest areas as provided in the waterfowl rest area proclamation. - 7.
 It is illegal to fish from the bridge located between North and South Lake Metigoshe as well as 100 feet in any direction from this structure at any time. - 8.
-It is illegal to fish in that portion of the Red River from the Drayton Dam downstream for a distance of 150 feet.

-- 9. Areas near the Garrison Dam Tailrace so posted by the US Army Corps of Engineers are closed to fishing. - 10.
-OWLS Pond (Burleigh County) or State Fair Pond (Pathway Pond) (Ward County) will be closed from sunset to sunrise. - 11.
+It is illegal to fish in that portion of the Red River from the Drayton Dam downstream for 150 feet. - 9.
+Areas near the Garrison Dam Tailrace so posted by the US Army Corps of Engineers are closed to fishing. - 10.
+OWLS Pond (Burleigh County) or State Fair Pond (Ward County) are closed from sunset to sunrise. - 11.
 No individual shall fish or boat in areas posted and designated by the Game and Fish Department as rearing ponds, spawning areas, or other designated areas. - 12.
 Lake specific rules may be issued by Department signage at access areas and bridges.

-All species (game and nongame) can be harvested while hook and line fishing except the following: pallid sturgeon, shovelnose sturgeon, lake sturgeon, paddlefish and silver carp (these five species must be immediately released back into the water from which they were caught regardless of condition).
+All species (game and nongame) can be harvested while hook and line fishing except the following: pallid sturgeon, shovelnose sturgeon, lake sturgeon, and paddlefish (these four species must be immediately released back into the water from which they were caught regardless of condition).